 Alaska Orientation Briefing

-Lower 48 resources filling Resource Order requests for incident assignments in Alaska will have an Alaska Orientation Briefing package made available to them prior to deployment to Alaska.
+Resources from other GACCs ordered to Alaska incidents will have an Alaska Orientation Briefing package made available to them prior to mobilization.

 Miscellaneous Assistance

-Agencies are accountable for tracking the expenditures charged for these activities.
+Agencies are accountable for tracking the expenditures charged for the items listed in this clause.
 Where separate reimbursable agreements are necessary, establishing reimbursable agreements and charge codes pre-season is encouraged.
 Costs associated with this clause that are eligible for reimbursement using a Bill for Collection may be totaled and included as a separate line item in the Annual Fixed Costs billing.
 Each bill is subject to audit.

+Exchange of funds between parties to this agreement for work not associated with wildland fire is outside of the scope of this agreement and requires independent reimbursable agreements.

 Meals and Lodging

 AFS has lodging and dining facilities available on Fort Wainwright and in Galena.
 DOF operates a dining hall in McGrath.